MacKenzie Scott

 In 2006, Scott won an American Book Award for her 2005 debut novel, The Testing of Luther Albright.
 Her second novel, Traps, was published in 2013.
 She has been executive director of Bystander Revolution, an anti-bullying organization, since she founded it in 2014.
-Committed to give at least half of her wealth to charity, as a signatory to the Giving Pledge, Scott made US$5.8 billion in charitable gifts in 2020, one of the largest annual distributions by a private individual to working charities.
+She is committed to giving at least half of her wealth to charity as a signatory to the Giving Pledge.
+Scott made $5.8 billion in charitable gifts in 2020, one of the largest annual distributions by a private individual to working charities.
 She donated a further $2.7 billion in 2021.
-As of mid-December 2022, Scott has given a total of $14 billion to over 1600 charitable organizations.
+As of mid-December 2024, Scott had given a total of $19.3 billion to over 1,600 charitable organizations.

 Early life and education

 MacKenzie Scott Tuttle was born on April 7, 1970, in San Francisco, California, to Holiday Robin (née Cuming), a homemaker, and Jason Baker Tuttle, a financial planner.
 She has two brothers.
 She was named after her maternal grandfather, G. Scott Cuming, who worked as an executive and general counsel at El Paso Natural Gas.
-She remembers seriously writing at the age of six, when she wrote The Book Worm, a 142-page book, which was destroyed in a flood.
+She says she remembers writing seriously at the age of six, when she wrote The Book Worm, a 142-page book that was destroyed in a flood.

 In 1988, she graduated from the Hotchkiss School in Lakeville, Connecticut.
-In 1992, Tuttle earned her bachelor's degree in English from Princeton University, where she studied under Nobel Laureate in Literature Toni Morrison, who described Tuttle as "one of the best students I've ever had in my creative writing classes".
+In 1992, Tuttle earned her bachelor's degree in English from Princeton University, where she studied under Nobel Laureate in Literature, Toni Morrison, who in 2013 described her as "one of the best students I've ever had in my creative writing classes".

 Career

 After graduating from college, Tuttle worked as a research assistant to Morrison for the 1992 novel Jazz.
-She also worked in an administrative role for hedge fund D. E. Shaw in New York City, where she met Jeff Bezos.
+She also worked in New York City in an administrative role for hedge fund D. E. Shaw, where she met Jeff Bezos.

 Amazon

-In 1993, Scott and Bezos married, and in 1994, they left D. E. Shaw, moved to Seattle, and started Amazon.
-Scott was one of Amazon's first employees and was heavily involved in Amazon's early days, working on the company's name, business plan, accounts, and shipping early orders.
-She also negotiated the company's first freight contract.
-After 1996, Scott took a less involved role in the business, preferring to focus on her family and literary career.
+In 1993, Scott and Bezos married.
+The following year, they left D. E. Shaw, moved to Seattle, and Bezos founded Amazon with Scott's support.
+Scott was one of Amazon's early key contributors, and was heavily involved in Amazon's early days, working on the company's name, business plan, accounts and order shipping, and negotiating the company's first freight contract.
+After 1996, Scott took a less involved role in the business, focusing on her literary career and family.
+Their oldest son was born in 2000.

 Literary career

-In 2005, Scott wrote her debut novel, The Testing of Luther Albright, for which she won an American Book Award in 2006.
-She said that it took her ten years to write as she was helping Bezos build Amazon, giving birth to three children, and raising them.
-Toni Morrison, her former teacher, reviewed the book as "a rarity: a sophisticated novel that breaks and swells the heart".
+Scott was introduced to the literary agent Amanda "Binky" Urban by Toni Morrison, her former professor.
+In 2005, she published her debut novel, The Testing of Luther Albright, which won an American Book Award in 2006.
+Scott said that the book took her ten years to write as she was helping Bezos build Amazon and raising her family.
+Toni Morrison reviewed the book as "a rarity: a sophisticated novel that breaks and swells the heart".
 Her second novel, Traps, was published in 2013.
 According to NPD BookScan, sales of her books were modest.